jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=deployment-scanner/scanner=<scanner name>:read-attribute(name=deployment-timeout)`

 ## syntax of the operation to get the `deployment-scanner` `scanner` `path`
-the actual `filesystem` path to be scanned. treated as an absolute path, unless the `relative-to` attribute is specified, in which case the value is treated as relative to that path. get the `deployment-scanner` `scanner` `path` attribute.
+the actual `filesystem` path to be scanned. treated as an absolute path, unless the '`relative-to`' attribute is specified, in which case the value is treated as relative to that path. get the `deployment-scanner` `scanner` `path` attribute.
 `/subsystem=deployment-scanner/scanner=<scanner name>:read-attribute(name=path)`

 ## syntax of the operation to get the `deployment-scanner` `scanner` `relative-to`
-reference to a `filesystem` path defined in the paths section of the server configuration. get the `deployment-scanner` `scanner` `relative-to` attribute.
+reference to a `filesystem` path defined in the "paths" section of the server configuration. get the `deployment-scanner` `scanner` `relative-to` attribute.
 `/subsystem=deployment-scanner/scanner=<scanner name>:read-attribute(name=relative-to)`